Diamond FiretailStagonopleura guttata

 The Diamond Firetail is grey to buff-brown above and white underneath, it has a bright crimson rump and upper-tail coverts.
 Adult males have a grey head, red bill and black around the eye (lores).
 The throat is white and a distinctive black band extends across the chest and down the flanks with prominent white spots on the flanks.
 Adult females are similar to males except that the breast-band and flank markings are is less discernable, the lores are a brownish black and the bill is not red.
-Immature birds have the bright crimson rump and upper-tail coverts of adults but more of an olive-brown appearance on back and wings, with bars of greyish-white on the flanks.
+Immature birds have a black bill and the bright crimson rump and upper-tail coverts of adults but more of an olive-brown appearance on back and wings, with bars of greyish-white on the flanks.

 In Victoria, the Diamond Firetail is most frequently found in the Goldfields and Victoria Riverina bioregions.
-Other key bioregions include; Inland Slopes, Wimmera, Central Victorian Uplands, Lowan Mallee, Volcanic Plains, Murray Fans, Greater Grampians and South East Coastal Plain..
+Other key bioregions include; Inland Slopes, Wimmera, Central Victorian Uplands, Lowan Mallee, Volcanic Plains, Murray Fans, Greater Grampians and South East Coastal Plain.

 Key Local Government Areas for Diamond Firetail